 What’s going on at Riverwood

 After days of being sick with the flu and desperate to get out of the house, I walked down to our low water bridge last week and was revived by the bracing winter air.
 The stately sycamore trees stood sentinel along the banks.
 The river was swollen from recent rains and snowmelt, but the debris left on the bridge told me the waters were receding.
-I tried to capture it in this quick video.
+I

 The flow was fast and dramatic, and under winter’s gray sky, it was downright menacing in its darkness and coldness, especially as it roiled and rippled beneath my feet as it passed through the pipes under the bridge.
 Downstream, the water I was watching would join with the South Fork and travel on to meet the Potomac River at Harper’s Ferry.
 From there it would flow into the Chesapeake Bay and eventually the open sea.

 Suddenly, in that beautiful place, I could hear the language of the river and what it wanted to teach me: Nothing stays the same.
 There’s no need to resist.
 If you allow it and let go of what’s unnecessary, life will unfold as it should and when it should.
 Don’t waste your precious energy trying to push the water to go faster or swim against it.
 It’s far better to move into the flow with gratitude and appreciation.
 Every drop of water plays its part perfectly and so should you.
 No more.
 No less.